 - A21.
-As explained in SSA 315 (Revised), significant risks require special audit consideration and therefore the external auditor's ability to use the work of the internal audit function in relation to significant risks will be restricted to procedures that involve limited judgment.
+As explained in SSA 315 (Revised 2021)23, significant risks are risks assessed close to the upper end of the spectrum of inherent risk and therefore the external auditor's ability to use the work of the internal audit function in relation to significant risks will be restricted to procedures that involve limited judgment.
 In addition, where the risks of material misstatement is other than low, the use of the work of the internal audit function alone is unlikely to reduce audit risk to an acceptably low level and eliminate the need for the external auditor to perform some tests directly. - A22.
 Carrying out procedures in accordance with this SSA may cause the external auditor to reevaluate the external auditor's assessment of the risks of material misstatement.
 Consequently, this may affect the external auditor's determination of whether to use the work of the internal audit function and whether further application of this SSA is necessary.